 The CMVAE’s approach takes the two different modalities of the (1) video-stream of the drone’s FPV camera and (2) poses of racing gates in the simulated environments, and learnt a representation of the drone’s state that has much fewer dimensions than the raw inputs of both modalities.
 These state representations can reconstruct the original inputs approximately despite its smaller size.
-This is termed as the concept of autoencoding in unsupervised representation learning [20 - Tschannen 2018].
-(Note: Reconstructing the observation: learning the function so that it is possible to reconstruct the observation with a decoder by minimizing the reconstruction error between the original observation and its predicted reconstruction.)
+This is termed as the concept of autoencoding in unsupervised representation learning [20].

 These state representations learnt by the CMVAE’s encoder capture dense informatic latent variables that are most important for decision-making in autonomous navigation of drone through gates with unknown locations.
 A navigation policy trained with these latent variables retains high real-world performance and addresses the sim-real problem, because it has learnt to focus on relevant features of the real-world to guide its navigation and minimizes the influences of trivial differences between its training and deployment environments on its performance.
 This effect was attributed to the prevention of overfitting through the regularization brought about by forcing CMVAE to learn the latent variables for multiple data modalities.

 After obtaining the state representation, the next step taken was imitation learning for training the navigation policy.
-Behavior cloning (BC) [21 - Osa 2018], which is a simplistic imitation learning algorithm, was used to learn the optimal path through the gates that was generated by a minimum jerk trajectory planner [22 - Richter 2016].
+Behavior cloning (BC) [21], which is a simplistic imitation learning algorithm, was used to learn the optimal path through the gates that was generated by a minimum jerk trajectory planner [22].
 This completes the entire training, and the drone is now ready for real-world deployment.

 RELATED WORKS